Hong Kong police fire tear gas to break up protesters

 Police said they have respected the “privacy, dignity and rights” of those in custody according to regulations, allowing detainees transport to hospitals and communication with lawyers and their families.

-Reporting by Greg Torode, Jessie Pang, James Pomfret, Poppy McPherson, Donny Kwok, Clare Jim, Twinnie Siu, Tyrone Siu, Poppy McPherson and Felix Tam; Writing by Farah Master and Nick Macfie; Editing by Robert Birsel
+Reporting by Greg Torode, Jessie Pang, James Pomfret, Poppy McPherson, Donny Kwok, Clare Jim, Twinnie Siu, Tyrone Siu, Poppy McPherson and Felix Tam; Writing by Farah Master and Nick Macfie; Editing by Rob Birsel and Tom Hogue